There are some people who explicitly prefer to be called by their name. In fact these people are often irritated with nicknames.

 - Doctor Who:

-- The Doctor always objects to being called "Doc", although the seventh (after a few protests) put up with being called "Professor" by Ace.
+- The Doctor usually objects to being called "Doc", although the seventh (after a few protests) put up with being called "Professor" by Ace.
+Thirteenth Doctor companion Graham is one of the few people who can get away with using "Doc".

 - "Voyage of the Damned": Bannakaffalatta does not appreciate attempts to shorten his name.